tombomba/tombomba.github.io/_posts/2018-09-24-answers-to-questions-nobody-asked.md

 "Come and See," directed by Elem Klimov.
 It's beautiful and brutal.
 The emotional weight of it is too heavy to revisit.

 ## What movie have you seen more times than any&nbsp;other?
 In my twenties I'd come home from a job I hated and watch "Get Shorty," "Goodfellas," or "Tin Men."
 One of those, every few days, for months.
-Which makes rough sense to me now---on one level, they're movies about work as a form of identity, about people conflicted between who they are and what they do.
+Which makes rough sense to me now---on one level, they're movies about work as a form of identity, about people conflicted between who they are and what they&nbsp;do.

 ## What was your first R-rated movie?
 It would have been something like "Scanners" or "Driller Killer" on VHS or HBO.
 My friends and I watched horror movies as a sorta right-of-passage.
 Somebody would host a sleepover, we'd wait until the parents went to bed, and then we'd put on the craziest thing we could find.